KingJoefa/calcutta/TWO_VIEW_ARCHITECTURE.md

 ## Overview

-The NFL Calcutta auction application uses a **two-view architecture** that separates concerns based on user roles and use cases.
+The Football Calcutta Style auction application uses a **two-view architecture** that separates concerns based on user roles and use cases.
 Each view serves a distinct purpose and has different levels of access and functionality.

 ---